Πώς να συμπληρώσετε το έντυπο W-9

 Please enter the date on which you signed the form.

-1 Form W-9 must be completed by U.S. persons, defined as U.S. citizens or green card holder individuals, individuals who are treated as residents for U.S. tax purposes (e.g. because they live or work in the U.S. or are married to a U.S. individual and have elected to be taxed as a U.S. person), and entities such as corporations, LLCs, estates and trusts created or organized under U.S. law.
+1 Generally, Form W-9 should be completed by U.S. persons, defined as U.S. citizens or green card holder individuals, individuals who are treated as residents for U.S. tax purposes (e.g. because they live or work in the U.S. or are married to a U.S. individual and have elected to be taxed as a U.S. person), and entities such as corporations, LLCs, estates and trusts created or organized under U.S. law.
 See the IRS Form W-9 and accompanying instructions here for more information, or to clarify other questions about completing a Form W-9.

 Bona-fide residents of Puerto Rico, Guam, the Commonwealth of the Northern Mariana Islands, the U.S. Virgin Islands, or American Samoa with no U.S. listings are generally considered nonresident alien individuals and should complete Form W-8BEN as appropriate.
 Find instructions here.